galihif/Meraih-Mimpi/README.md

 # Meraih-Mimpi
-Meraih Mimpi is an application to record every dream that we will achieve.
-With this application, we will find it easier to find out the dreams that we will achieve in the near future.
+Meraih Mimpi is an android application to record every dream that we will achieve.
+With this application, we will find it easier to find out the dreams that we will achieve soon.

  ## Features
 - [x] Add goal